 After the representative confirms there's bookable space, it's a good time to complete your points transfer (if necessary) to Turkish Miles & Smiles and then pay the taxes and fees over the phone.
 However, some points transfer to Turkish quicker than others, so keep this in mind before you call to book.
 Refer to AwardWallet's mile transfer times tool for an idea of what to expect.

-Fly from the U.S. to India or Nepal for 100K miles in business class
+Fly from Istanbul to North Asia for 65k miles in business class

-Turkish award from MIA to IST to KTM.
+Turkish award search results from Istanbul to Seoul

 How To Earn Turkish Miles & Smiles